Finlay Roberts

 Finlay "Fin" Roberts is a fictional character in the Australian soap opera Home and Away, portrayed by Tina Thomsen.
 She made her first appearance during the episode airing on 18 September 1991 and departed on 20 May 1994.
 Thomsen made return guest appearances in 1996 and 1997.
 Jessie Bullions portrayed a young Finlay in a flashback in 1997.

 Casting

 Thomsen was still a teenager when she secured the role and she relocated her family from Brisbane to Sydney to accommodate filming.
 Thomsen told Jenna Price from The Sydney Morning Herald: "It's me who did the pushing ... my parents just supported me."

+In February 1994, Di Stanley of TV Week confirmed Thomsen would be departing the serial and filming her final scenes on 25 March.
+Thomsen had no regrets about her decision to leave, stating "I've wanted to leave for a while.
+Probably for the past nine months I've been getting itchy feet and wanting to leave.
+I've been here three years.
+It's a really long time and I didn't really feel my character was going anywhere anyway."
+Thomsen pointed out that Fin had not had a storyline in a long time, which is what sparked her decision to leave the show and pursue something else.
+She met with producer Russell Webb, who agreed that her character "had had her time."
+Thomsen was grateful for the exposure she had received from the show, for the friends she had made, and her partner at the time, Andrew Hill, who played Haydn Ross.

 In 2012, Lynne McGranger who plays the character's on-screen mother Irene Roberts said that she doubted Finlay would ever return to the series because Thomsen had quit acting and became a mother.